svrooij/sonos2mqtt/README.md

 It's intended as a building block in heterogenous smart home environments where an MQTT message broker is used as the centralized message bus.
 See [MQTT Smarthome on Github](https://github.com/mqtt-smarthome/mqtt-smarthome) for a rationale and architectural overview.

+Check out the other bridges in the [software list](https://github.com/mqtt-smarthome/mqtt-smarthome/blob/master/Software.md)

 ## Installation

 Using sonos2mqtt is really easy, but it requires at least [Node.js](https://nodejs.org/) v6 or higher.
 (This app is tested against v6, v8 and v9).